-If your child is exposed to someone with chickenpox or shingles, they may need an infusion of varicella antibodies to help prevent them from developing chickenpox.
-This infusion (medication through a vein) must be given within four days of your child's exposure to chickenpox to have the best chance of helping.
-Note this medication is not readily available in all areas.
+If your child is exposed to someone with chickenpox or shingles, they may need varicella antibodies (by a needle) to help prevent getting chicken pox.
+This medication needs to be given within four days of exposure to chickenpox to have the best chance of helping.